Dzeriskk5/Galutinis/README.md

 # Matrix Rain Effect with Flask and Socket.IO

-This project creates a dynamic Matrix rain effect using Flask and Socket.IO.
+This project creates a dynamic Matrix rain effect using Flask.
 The main goal is to set up a CI/CD pipeline to continuously update the code as changes are made.

 ## Features
 - Dynamic Matrix rain effect
 - Responsive design
-- Real-time updates using Socket.IO
 - CI/CD pipeline for continuous deployment

 ## Project Structure